Skip to content

 with computation(FORWARD), interval(...):

-# if the data surpasses a critical value anywhere in the column, set the flag to true
+# if the data surpasses a critical value anywhere in the column, set the mask to true

 if data > critical_value: